RichardStaines/iiTools/README.md

 support several portfolios / trading accounts

-this will be I integrated into my django Web app soon.
+this will be integrated into my django Web app soon.

 To create an empty DB: Run "alembic upgrade head" from a terminal